 Using a Multimeter

 To take a reading, you touch the bare metal pointed end of each lead to one of the terminals or wires to be tested.
 The voltage (or other value) will read out on the tester.
 Multimeters are safe to use on energized circuits and equipment, provided the voltage or current does not exceed the maximum rating of the tester.
-Also, you must be careful never to touch the bare metal ends of the tester leads to an energized test because you can receive an electrical shock.
+Also, you must be careful never to touch the bare metal ends of the tester leads during an energized test because you can receive an electrical shock.

 - AC (alternating current) voltage and amperage